IDerr/IDerr.github.io/content/post/2021-08-27-kube-ovh-certmanager.md

 ---

 ## Introduction
-First article of this new blog !
+First article of this new blog!

 Today we will discuss how to configure automatic Let’s-Encrypt certificate renewal with a domain hosted in OVH.